hash-bang/angular-observer/README.md

 * Self-destructing watchers - remove the watcher completely when no other hooks are present (works well with `once` / `one` event handlers to only capture one change then stop watching)
 * Ability to ignore initial variable states (see the `ignoreInitial` option)
 * Blazingly fast - by default (change by setting `method`) the data object is mutated into setters/getters where each data change is detected in a function and recorded. *No deep object traversal is performed* - state changes detection is done exclusively via callbacks.
 For more optimizations see the `scanKeyChange` property.
+* Configurable path seperator - integrate with globbing libraries or regular expressions easier by changing dotted notation (e.g. `foo.bar.baz`) to something else

+**NOTE**: This project is primarily designed for integration into Angular but works perfectly well within Node as per the [test suite](test/).

+For a more complex example of this libraries capabilies see the [demo](demo/) directory for a fully working Angular integration.

 Examples